henryjonesinbaraj/AML2203/README.md

 step by step Agenda to acieve the goal:

-Import the necessary libraries
+Import the necessary libraries.
-Load the data in the word format convert the word format to text format store the Job description in the same format count the frequency of words occur in the resume to find the best one display the words and the number of times it occured in the resume.
+Load the data in the word format. convert the word format to text format. store the Job description in the same format. count the frequency of words occur in the resume to find the best one. display the words and the number of times it occured in the resume.